Sending Information to Servers

 body = body[1:]

 Now, any time you see special syntax like this, you’ve got to ask: what if the name or the value has an equal sign or an ampersand in it?
 So in fact, “percent encoding” replaces all special characters with a percent sign followed by those characters’ hex codes.
 For example, a space becomes %20 and a period becomes %2e.
-Python provides a percent-encoding function as quote in the urllib.parse module:You can write your own percent_encode function using Python’s ord and hex functions if you’d like.
+Python provides a percent-encoding function as quote in the urllib.parse module:You can write your own percent_encode function using Python’s ord and hex functions if you like.
 I’m using the standard function for expediency.
-Earlier in the book, using these library functions would have obscured key concepts, but by this point percent encoding is necessary but not conceptually interesting.
+In Chapter 1, using these library functions would have obscured key concepts, but by this point percent encoding is necessary but not conceptually interesting.

 for input in inputs: